-The Group's banking operations have irrevocable undrawn loan commitments amounting to AED 25,700,148 thousand outstanding at 31 December 2013 (2012: AED 17,388,864 thousand).
+The Group's banking operations have irrevocable undrawn loan commitments amounting to AED 26,810,870 thousand outstanding at 31 December 2014 (2013: AED 25,700,148 thousand).

-36 RELATED PARTY TRANSACTIONS
+37 RELATED PARTY TRANSACTIONS AND BALANCES

 Related parties represent associated companies, joint ventures, directors and key management personnel of the Group, and entities jointly controlled or significantly influenced by such parties.
-Pricing policies and terms of the transactions entered into with these related parties are approved by the Group's management.
+Pricing policies and terms of the transactions are approved by the Group's management.